yshp57/dsc-0-03-15-introducing-the-boston-housing-data-online-ds-pt-100118/README.md

 You should now be signed up for kaggle where you'll have access to a range of datasets, competitons and other data science resources!
 Welcome to the community!

-In our upcoming lab, you'll then be working with this dataset: https://www.kaggle.com/c/boston-housing !
-Go on to the next lab and continue on!
+In our upcoming lab, you'll then be working with this dataset: https://www.kaggle.com/c/boston-housing.
+To download it, clidk on the "data" tab and then click the "download all" to get a copy of the data.